0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-But Formal Methods are expensive, require using unusual external verification languages, and most damning for web developers, they are SLOW to develop.
+But Formal Methods are expensive, require using unusual external verification languages, and most damning for web and application developers, they slow down iteration.

-After graduating university and getting a web development job, I despaired that the safety and guarantees of the formal systems that I had been introduced to weren't available to me.
+After graduating university and getting a web development job, I despaired that the safety and guarantees of the formal systems that I had been introduced to weren't available to me as a web developer.

+I was going to have to act if I wanted to live in a different world.

 ---